-The cathedral in Nha Trang: a vivid manifestation of Vietnamese Catholicism
+Cathedral in Nha Trang: a vivid manifestation of Vietnamese Catholicism

-A Brief History of the Cathedral
+Brief History of the Cathedral

 Of course, people immediately notice his tower with a clock and a crucifix.
 People are fascinated by its slightly gloomy and majestic gothic appearance.
-The interior of the building is striking in its scope and at the same time a certain airiness, an abundance of light and colors, which is not always typical for European Gothic temples.
+The interior of the building is striking in its scope and at the same time with a certain airiness, an abundance of light and colors, which is not always typical of European Gothic temples.

 How to get there?